seabourne/nxus-dataset/docs/datasets-joined-by-keys.md

 }
 </pre>

+Note that if 2 fields in the presentation have the same `label` this transformation will result in data loss.

 The other properties of `result2` remain unchanged from the original object returned by *loadPresentations*.

 Use the  dataPresentationUtil *indexPresentationDataByPrimaryKeyValue* method to transform the `data` property of a presentation